 Quantitative tools were also developed to make risk management more precise.
 One of these mathematical tools is normative decision theory, which provides algorithms for making the best decisions based on specific inputs.
 Previously, management science and descriptive decision theory described how and why people chose certain options; normative decision theory consisted of methods of selecting the best options based on specific inputs or quantitative data.

-With the development of complex systems, such as the Intercontinental Ballistic Missile System and the space missions, a more holistic approach was developed, often referred to as the systems safety approach, 1st developed by the military and the aeronautics industry, where the entire system was examined in terms of its components and the operation of the system by humans.
+With the development of complex systems, such as the Intercontinental Ballistic Missile System and the space missions, a more holistic approach was developed, called the systems safety approach, 1st developed by the military and the aeronautics industry, where the entire system was examined in terms of its components and the operation of the system by humans.
 The system safety approach was developed because it was increasingly recognized that losses occurred because of a failure either in a system component or from human error.

 Risk Management Objectives